Whitney Houston's Former Bodyguard, David Roberts Releases Memoir, Protecting Whitney [VIDEO]

 Protecting Whitney delves into the highs and lows of life with the legendary singer.
 From navigating security challenges to witnessing moments of quiet joy, Roberts paints a vivid picture of traveling the globe with one of the most talented and generous stars of all time.
 However, the memoir also reveals heartbreaking truths, including Roberts’ feelings of helplessness as Houston faced personal struggles and the devastating toll they took.

 For Whitney’s fans, Protecting Whitney promises to be a heartfelt, honest account of her life from someone who stood by her side during her most iconic years.
-You can pre-order Protecting Whitney by clicking here. 💜
+You can order Protecting Whitney by clicking here. 💜

 Jenifer Lewis of "Black-ish" Talks About Her New Book, "The Mother of Black Hollywood"